sarcophagus-org/base-token-incentives/README.md

 # Sarcophagus Resurrection - $SARCO Token Incentives For BASE

 Things have been a little too quiet in the Sarcophagus ecosystem for a little too long.
 It’s time to shake things up and do whatever we can to share the novelty and utility of an on-chain dead man’s switch.
+Given that over 53% of the total token supply is owned by the DAO, it is time to use these latent tokens to incentivize positive actions on-chain.
+Below are several token incentives that current $SARCO holders can benefit from, as well as benefits for new users looking to use the application.

 # BASE Transition Bridge Incentive